-- 1. Southwest Community High School teachers are available to administer tests and hand out the course material; - 2.
-The course requirements and getting the lessons completed are the responsibilities of the student; and

-- 3. Seniors who expect to graduate must complete their independent study course work by May 15 to participate in the Division of Independent Study graduation ceremony. - 4.
+- 1. Southwest Community High School teachers are available to administer tests and hand out the course material: - 2.
+The course requirements and getting the lessons completed is the student's responsibility; and - 3.
+Seniors who expect to graduate must complete their independent study course work by May 15 to participate in the Division of Independent Study graduation ceremony. - 4.
 Southwest Community High School will provide Division of Independent Study courses as needed to supplement required curriculum.